Mediation Information and Assessment Meetings

 Special Guardianship Order.

 Q: Can we do it all on the same day?

-A: A MIAM can be provided on the same day as actual mediation, if required.
+A: Your MIAMs can be provided on the same day as actual mediation, if required.
 It may especially be the case if there is an emergency or where one or both participants travel from afar.